novaia/ntg-utilities/README.md

 # npt-utilities
-Utility scripts for Neural Procedural Terrain.
+Utility scripts for the development of Neural Procedural Terrain.